Real KFC chicken is cooked in a pressure fryer. This recipe calls for using a pressure fryer or deep frying (no pressure).

 IMPORTANT!!
-A pressure fryer is NOT the same as a pressure cooker which is probably what you have at home.
+A pressure FRYER is NOT the same as a pressure COOKER, which is probably what you have at home.
 DO NOT ATTEMPT TO COOK THIS RECIPE IN A PRESSURE COOKER!
 THIS RECIPE IS NOT RECOMMENDED FOR INEXPERIENCED COOKS!

 A pressure fryer is made to safely pressurize oil.
 A pressure cooker is not!
 Read your owners manual for your pressure cooker.
 All manufacturers we have encountered warn not to use oil (lard, Crisco, etc.) in a pressure cooker.
-KFC uses industrial, commercial, restaurant grade, pressured fryers that are designed just for this purpose, they do not use a pressure cooker that is common for home use.
+KFC uses industrial, commercial, restaurant grade, pressured fryers that are designed specifically for this purpose.
+They do not use a pressure cooker that is common for home use.

 You can buy a pressure fryer for home use but they are fairly expensive.
 If you do not have a pressure fryer, you can make this recipe by using a deep fryer (no pressure).
 It will not be cooked the way KFC is cooked but is as close as you can get to the original KFC without a pressure fryer.
 We have included the use of a deep fryer in the directions that follow if that is what you use.